omni-network/omni/docs/docs/pages/sdk/core/getQuote.md

 });
 ```

-## Arguments
+## Parameters

-The `getQuote` function uses the following arguments:

-### 1. Quote parameters (required)

 Crucially, a quote requires fixing *either* the `deposit` amount *or* the `expense` amount.
-You tell the hook which one you're fixing using the `mode` parameter.
+You tell the function which one you're fixing using the `mode` parameter.

-The hook accepts a configuration object with the following properties.
+The function accepts a configuration object with the following properties.

 | Prop          | Type                                   | Required | Description                                                                                                                                |
 | ------------- | -------------------------------------- | -------- | ------------------------------------------------------------------------------------------------------------------------------------------ |